Marsilea-viz/marsilea/docs/source/tutorial/concatenation.rst

     ...               stack_by='row', stack_size=2, align_legends='center')
     >>> c.render()

-The concatenation result has legends added to the left side using the :meth:`add_legend() <heatgraphy.base.LegendMaker.add_legends>` method.
+Here, the concatenated result has legends added to the left side using the :meth:`add_legend() <heatgraphy.base.LegendMaker.add_legends>` method.

-Here we also shows how to layout multiple legends.
+The example also demonstrates how to arrange multiple legends.
-The legends are stacked by row and have a padding of 1, and they are aligned to the center.
+Legends are stacked by row with a padding of 1, centered, and ordered by their names.
-The order of the legends are specified by their name.